sigurdsa/angelika-api/README.md

 `make migrations`
 Create migrations.
 Do this after you have changed one or more models.
 Commit the migration files along with the changes in the model(s).

+#Contribution guideline
+1. Commit changes on seperate branch!
+2. "One" change per branch, easier to review!
+3. `make migrations` should be the last thing you do before commiting changes done in models!!